Aakashbisht01/All-Looking-Eye/README.md

 - `final_model_normalized.keras` (Primary model)
 - `best_model_81acc.keras` (Backup model with 81% accuracy)

-> ⚠️ Models are not included in the repository due to size.
+> ⚠️ Models are not included in the repository.
 Contact the maintainer or train your own.

 ### 5. Configure Environment
 Create a `.env` file in the project root: